Best daily deals

 If you ignore the overcooked sub-bass, the Bose QuietComfort Headphones meet our headphone preference curve reasonably well, above 60Hz.
 Maybe it’s just my ears, or perhaps something else is going on, but I found the sound to be… weird.
 If I could point to something that might inform the issue, I’d say that huge swings in the highs, like at 6-8kHz, can lead to your brain expecting one thing and being presented with an absence (or overemphasis) of some aspects of your music instead.
 This kind of playback response can make you feel that something’s off.
 Some people adjust over time, but I don’t.

-To put it in more concrete terms, songs like the Talking Heads’ Once in a Lifetime suffer with their busy top-end sound quite different than I’m used to.
+To put it in more concrete terms, songs like the Talking Heads’ Once in a Lifetime suffer with their busy top-end sound quite differently than I’m used to.
 I found Miike Snow’s Genghis Khan to have perplexingly off-sounding hi-hats.
 Though it may seem like a nitpick, a peak in this region of the treble flanked by comparative under-emphasis in the highs above leads to the impression that music has poor treble extension — something akin to listening to band-limited music through a phone, but not quite as extreme.

 Loading chart ...